abhinav1singhal/abhinav1singhal/README.md

 - 👋 Hi, I’m @abhinav1singhal with over 20 years of experience in software engineering.
+Designing, implementing , deploying and maintaining are my key skills.
 Currently working as a engineering manager.
-- 👀 I’m interested in exploring technology and share my learning to the world
+- 👀 I’m interested in exploring building new exciting softwares , solving problems with skills and share my learning to the world
 - 🌱 I’m currently coding and building AI systems with Agents, MCP and Rag systems, using llama-index, vector db, Gemini developer api
 - 💞️ I’m looking to collaborate on event driven microservice and redis caching
 - 📫 How to reach me abhinav1singhal@gmail.com